 The last decade has not only revolutionized how we think about structuring our organizations and accomplishing our goals, but how we inhabit our positions.
 Business owners take on new roles and establish new relationships every day.
 Mentors become advisory board members, employees become independent contractors, consultants become executives.

 Companies are learning to embrace constant change to keep up with new technology, team members’demands for more freedom and flexibility, and economic pressures to continually pivot to develop new IP and reach new consumer groups before anyone else.
 It’s why organizations of all kinds are questioning what to outsource and what to keep in-house.
-Others are taking a more radical route, and embracing holacracy and other management structures (like entreocracy!) that do away with executive decision-making.
+Others are taking a more radical route, and embracing holacracy and other management structures that do away with executive decision-making.
 All of it adds up to a picture of fragmentation—or to put it in more positive terms, “unbundling.”

 Doing It Yourself Is Out

 To a time traveller from 2006, much of what I’ve mentioned so far would probably paint an overwhelmingly chaotic image of the future: